Funding4HomeCare

 However, getting one isn’t always easy.
 The application process is known for being lengthy and complex, often taking months from start to finish.
 You’ll also need a strong credit history and a detailed business plan to even be considered.
 If you need cash to solve an immediate problem, an SBA loan probably isn’t the right tool for the job.

-Using Equipment and Working Capital Loans
+When to Use Equipment and Working Capital Loans

 Other traditional bank loans you might consider are equipment loans and working capital loans.
 An equipment loan is exactly what it sounds like—it’s financing used to purchase specific equipment for your agency, like medical devices, company vehicles, or even office computers.
 The equipment you buy usually serves as collateral for the loan.